unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/Unlock.md

 function transferTokens(address token, address to, uint256 amount) external nonpayable
 ```

-Functions which transfers tokens held by the contract It handles both ERC20 and the base currency.
+Function which transfers tokens held by the contract It handles both ERC20 and the base currency.

 _This function is onlyOwner_